 Rosehips Oil - The Natural Healer

 And it is indeed the trans-retinoic acid that helps repair and smooth damaged skin tissue from scalds, burns, or over-exposure to sun.
 It also helps reduce fine lines around the eyes as well as wrinkles, bringing newfound elasticity to the skin.

-Because rosehips is an excellent source of essential fatty acids omega 3 and omega 6, it actively helps with cellular and tissue regeneration – even normalizing skin with large pores.
+How Does it Do That?Because rosehips is an excellent source of essential fatty acids omega 3 and omega 6, it actively helps with cellular and tissue regeneration – even normalizing skin with large pores.

-Rosehips is classified among the oils as dry to very dry.
+It's DryRosehips is classified among the oils as dry to very dry.
 It has an incredibly short 'surface time' on the skin and is so rapidly absorbed leaving no oily residue, that is ideal for face oils.

-Volatile But VersatileBecause it has a very short shelf life (and costs a pretty penny), this is one of the oils I buy in small quantities but order often.
-I find this oil equally applicable to sensitive and oily skin.
-I love rosehips oil for its relatively neutral smell and all around usefulness.
+Volatile But VersatileBecause it has a short shelf life (and costs a pretty penny), this is one of the oils I buy in small quantities but order often.
+I find this oil equally applicable to sensitive and oily skin and love rosehips oil for its relatively neutral smell and all around usefulness.

 Rosehips oil is great in face oils, as an ingredient in a cream, lotion or serum.